biolab/orange3/doc/visual-programming/source/widgets/unsupervised/mds.rst

    -  **Symbol size**: Adjust the size of the dots.
    -  **Symbol opacity**: Adjust the transparency level of the dots.
    -  **Show similar pairs**: Adjust the strength of network lines.
+   -  **Jitter**: Set `jittering <https://en.wikipedia.org/wiki/Jitter>`__ to prevent the dots from overlapping.

 3. Adjust the graph with *Zoom/Select*.
-Arrow enables you to select data instances.
+The arrow enables you to select data instances.
 The magnifying glass enables zooming, which can be also done by scrolling in and out.
-Hand allows you to move the graph around.
-Rectangle readjusts the graph proportionally.
+The hand allows you to move the graph around.
+The rectangle readjusts the graph proportionally.
 4. Select the desired output:

    -  **Original features only** (input data set)